dillonforrest/startup/_posts/2015-07-31-the-end-of-my-startup-journey.md

 Second, the technology.
 Nylas is building an email platform.
 This isn't a cliche startup building yet another boring web app.
 This is one of the most complex applications I've ever seen.
 The typical web company's CRUD GUI is a vapid low-carb happy meal next to the Nylas GUI.
 Nylas has more data for a single user than most startups have in their entire database.
 Nylas is creating next-level technology.

 Third, the business opportunity.
 This is a chance to change email.
 Email is something that we all use, but it hasn't changed much, and hardly any of us love our email experience.
 Nylas is an opportunity to create change which everybody can see.
-It's several steps up from buying ad space.
+It's orders of magnitude more compelling to me than anything else I've worked on.

 # What happened to being a growth engineer?